ryanghoward/web-module-project-client-auth/README.md

 }
 ```

-**_Make sure to complete your tasks one at a time and complete test each task before proceding forward._**
+**_Make sure to complete your tasks one at a time and complete test each task before proceeding forward._**

 ## Instructions